seed-rs/seed-homepage/markdown/routing.md

 # Routing
-Seed supports basic routing features: You can trigger state changes that update the address bar, and can be nagivated to/from using forward and back buttons.
+Seed supports basic routings: You can trigger state changes that update the address bar, and can be nagivated to/from using forward and back buttons.
 This works for custom landing-page routing as well, provided your server is configured to support this. (eg sub-paths will redirect to the main path instead of throwing errors.)